 Looks a bit childish.

-Who is it for?: People who want to donate to help prevent AIDS, and those who wanna show some magnificence.
+Who is it for?: People who want to donate to help prevent AIDS, and those with a fashionable outlook for life.

 Terrific color to show off your phone, and grab attention to yourself.